Rosuav/shed/Jaya-vs-Chandra.md

 "Spontaneous combustion is a myth.
 If you burst into flame, someone wanted you to."
 - Chandra Nalaar (Incinerate)

+"Who said there are no assurances in life?
+I assure you this is going to hurt."
+- Chandra Nalaar (Incinerate - Duel Decks)

 "Those who wish to invade [CENSORED], please take it up with my servant."
 - Chandra Nalaar (Inferno Elemental)